Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configexamples/nexthink.md

 The following is an example of the SourceConfig, AssetTypes and data mapping configuration that could be used to import computer-type assets from Nexthink.

 :::important
-The configuration example is provided as-is, and may not be suitable to import your organizations Nexthink asset data.
-We highly recommend that a Nexthink administrator review the query and mapping against your Nexthink account prior to using this in a production environment.
+The configuration example is provided as-is, and may not be suitable to import your organization's Nexthink asset data.
+We highly recommend that a Nexthink administrator review the query and mapping against your Nexthink account before using this in a production environment.
 :::

 ```json